-The Wisconsin Angel Network (WAN), a program of the Wisconsin Technology Council, was launched in January 2005 to fuel the growth of entrepreneurial, early stage financing throughout Wisconsin by providing services and resources to the early-stage investing and entrepreneurial communities.
+The Tech Council Investor Networks, a program of the Wisconsin Technology Council, was launched in January 2005 to fuel the growth of entrepreneurial, early stage financing throughout Wisconsin by providing services and resources to the early-stage investing and entrepreneurial communities.

-The Wisconsin Innovation Network (WIN) is the membership arm of the Wisconsin Technology Council.
-WIN holds monthly luncheons that bring together entrepreneurs, business owners and related high-tech professionals in a collaboration rich environment.
-WIN has chapters in Western Wisconsin, the Lake Superior Region, Madison, Milwaukee and Northeast and Central Wisconsin.
+The Tech Council Innovation Network is the membership arm of the Wisconsin Technology Council.
+The Innovation Network holds monthly luncheons that bring together entrepreneurs, business owners and related high- tech professionals in a collaboration rich environment.
+We have chapters in Western Wisconsin, the Lake Superior Region, Madison, Milwaukee and Northeast and Central Wisconsin.
 Attendance requires paid registration or annual membership.